 The final data analysis and synthesis work is underway and on track for the final report in 2017.
 The ARCWEST team plans to use the framework which was developed for the CHAOZ final report.
-We have already begun to plan how the ARCWEST data will be integrated to enable multi-disciplinary, synthesis analyses, and the programs to run these analyses have been written.
+We have already begun to plan how the ARCWEST data will be integrated to enable multi-disciplinary, synthesis analyses.
+Although many of the programs to run these analyses have already been written, we will continue to incorporate more robust methods where practicable.
 The CHAOZ final report will provide important baseline data to which ARCWEST can compare.
+To this end, a two-day workshop on generalized additive modeling (taught by GAM expert David L. Miller from the NEFSC and the University of St Andrews) is scheduled for 18-19 October.
+We will be bringing our data set to this workshop for additional insights and suggestions from Dr. Miller.